kibook/s1kd-tools/s1kd-metadata/README.md

 -c &lt;file&gt;
 Use &lt;file&gt; to edit metadata files. &lt;file&gt; consists of lines starting with a metadata name, followed by whitespace, followed by the new value for the metadata (the program uses this same format when outputting all metadata if no &lt;name&gt; is specified).

+-e
+When showing all metadata, only list editable items.
+This is useful when creating a file for use with the -c option.

 -f
 When editing metadata, overwrite the module.
 The default is to output the modified module to stdout.